 Loan documents based on the current LMA forms and many U.S. forms typically have one or more fallback positions to cover a situation in which LIBOR is unavailable.
-The LMA and market participants in the loans market have expressed concerns about the suitability of risk free rates (RFRs) for the loans market and have expressed a preference for a more backward looking "term rate" alternative to LIBOR.
-The LMA (and their US counterpart, the Loan Syndications & Trading Association (the LSTA) is also working with the relevant regulators to make suitable for the loan markets.
-In the meantime, new transactions will continue to be based on the existing wording, including the existing fallback provisions.
+In relation to their loan documentation, the LMA has said that it is too early to make any changes to the LIBOR wording in their standard forms.
+Accordingly, new transactions will continue to be based on the existing wording, including the fallback provisions.
 These include the standard "unavailability of screen rate" provision pursuant to which parties can choose to have recourse to the Reference Bank Rate and/or to lender actual cost of funds.
 One of the main issues with the fallback provisions under the LMA form loan documentation is that they have been developed primarily to address temporary unavailability of LIBOR.
 They are not designed for where LIBOR has been replaced by a totally different rate with a different methodology for calculation.
 Using the fallbacks as a long-term solution may be difficult and more costly to administer in the long term.
 It is also likely that Reference Banks would simply not provide quotes after LIBOR ceased to exist and the documentation would usually not compel them to do so.
 Mechanisms such as fallbacks to the last available LIBOR might result in a floating loans note being effectively converted into fixed rate loans, which is unlikely to be acceptable to lenders.